ODonnchadha/react-18-managing-state/README.md

                     - Tied to browser.
         - Lazy initializing state:
             - Default values are evaluated on every render.
-            - Fuunctions are lazy evualated.
+            - Functions are lazy evaluated.
             - Use try/catch for malformed local data.
             - Use Nullish coalescing operator: ??
                 - If the left-hand side is null or undefined, use the value on the right.